mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb.rst

 Switching between decks
 ~~~~~~~~~~~~~~~~~~~~~~~

-Pressing shift + “key lock / tempo range” allows the left deck to switch between decks 1 and 3 and the right deck to swicth between decks 2 and 4.
+Pressing Shift + “Key Lock / Tempo Range” allows the left deck to switch between decks 1 and 3 and the right deck to switch between decks 2 and 4.

 Volume, equalizers & filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~